encoreshao/chat-with-PDFs/README.md

-# Chat with PDFs: RAG with LangChain, GPT & LLaMa in Python
+# Chat with PDFs: RAG with LangChain, GPT & LLama in Python

-how to use LangChain and LLMs to do RAG in Python and ask questions about PDF documents.
+How to use LangChain and LLMs to do RAG in Python and ask questions about PDF documents.

 ## Packages